-An oven is designed to dry the products at 150 $^{\circ}$ C for 30 minutes and then stay unpowered for another batch.
-An ETR-4300 equipped with the dwell timer is used for this purpose.
-The system diagram is shown as follows :
+An oven is designed to dry the products at 150 °C for 30 minutes and then stay unpowered for another batch.
+An ETR-8300 equipped with a dwell timer is used for this purpose.
+The system diagram is shown as follows: